open5gs/open5gs/docs/_docs/tutorial/05-roaming.md

 EOF'
 ```

-AUSF and UDM shall use FQDN in the Home PLMN.
+AUSF handles authentication procedures for UE access.
+It must use FQDN in the Home PLMN for proper authentication in roaming scenarios, ensuring that roaming subscribers can be properly authenticated by the home network.

-- Update ausf.yaml
+**Update ausf.yaml:**

 ```diff
 diff -u ./install/etc/open5gs/ausf.yaml.old ./install/etc/open5gs/ausf.yaml